FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/technical-and-architectural-selection-criteria-of-ontology-lookup-services.md

 - matches with your intended use
 - produces costs that  are acceptable for your organisation from a price/performance point of view.

-### Database Technology
+### Database Technology for storing knowledge representation resources

-The database is a central component that will store the ontologies.
-From an ontology perspective state of the art is to use a graph database.
+The `terminology database` is a central component of knowledge management stack as it will store the ontologies.

-Two types of graph databases are currently available:

-- Label-Property
-A labeled-property graph model is represented by a set of nodes, relationships, properties, and labels.
-- Triple store
-A triple store database allows you to store OWL formats natively and use the “query from remote” flexibility of a SPARQL endpoint.
-Also Shape Constraint Language (SHACL) W3C standard could help to add quality checks.

-For storing metadata representable in flat taxonomies often Relational Database Management Systems (RDBMS) are used which represent data in tabular format.

-The database system is considered as a core component of data quality supporting atomic consistent transactions for replacing ontologies or subsets of them.
+This database system is considered as a core component of data quality supporting atomic consistent transactions for replacing ontologies or subsets of them
+[REVIEWER TODO:Rephrase above sentence, as currently unclear].

-A Database system is a complex piece of software where you need knowledge for managing it.
+A database system is a complex piece of software where you need knowledge for managing it.
 In order to reduce overall complexity you will typically define per used database technology type.
 Therefore it might be an important selection criteria whether you can use your own standard.

 The database system will typically also have a major impact on performance and scalability, because the bulk of ontology query processing will take place within the database system.

 An ontology lookup service is defined to be **database agnostic**, if its database component:

-- provides Interfaces that use standard protocols for communication
+- provides interfaces that use standard protocols for communication
-- provides an configurable access to the database
+- provides a configurable access to the database
-- Allows that any database product that supports the used standards (e.g. SPARQL) can be used
+- allows that any database product that supports the used standards (e.g. SPARQL) can be used [REVIEWER TODO:Rephrase above sentence, as currently unclear].

 A database agnostic ontology lookup service software will give you therefore the maximum freedom to use your defined database type standard.

+#### Relational databases:
+- For storing metadata representable in flat taxonomies often Relational Database Management Systems (RDBMS) are used which represent data in tabular format.

+#### Graph databases
+From an ontology perspective, state of the art is to use a [`graph database`](https://en.wikipedia.org/wiki/Graph_database).
+Two types of graph databases are currently available:

+- **`Labeled-Property`**
+A `labeled-property graph model` is represented by a set of nodes, relationships, properties, and labels.
+- **`Triple store`**
+A `triple store database` allows to store documents in [RDF](https://www.w3.org/TR/rdf-concepts/#section-data-model) or [OWL/RDF format](https://www.w3.org/TR/owl2-rdf-based-semantics/) natively and use the `query from remote` flexibility of a [`SPARQL endpoint`](https://www.w3.org/TR/rdf-sparql-query/).
+Also, [`Shape Constraint Language (SHACL)`](https://www.w3.org/TR/shacl/) W3C standard could help to add quality checks.

 ### Ontology language

-Following ontology languages are widely used in the pharma research arena to model ontologies:
+The following ontology languages are widely used in the pharma research arena to model ontologies:

-- Web Ontology Language (OWL)
+- `Web Ontology Language (OWL)`
 OWL is defined by W3C and has become the de facto standard for ontology modelling.
 Therefore OWL support is considered as a must for the ontology lookup service.
-- OBO
+- `OBO`
 The OBO file format is a biology-oriented language for building ontologies, based on the principles of OWL.
 A standard common mapping has been created for lossless roundtrip transformations among both languages.

+[REVIEWER QUESTIONS: What about SKOS ontologies?]

 If you have ontologies in different languages you will need to transform them to OWL.

+[REVIEWER QUESTIONS: is this always possible?]

 ### Programming language